irevich/Desafio_Backend_NC/README.md

 - 400 : In case any of these scenarios has happened
     - The query params has been ommited or they are not dates (for example, passing startDate as "abc")
     - The start date is equal or after the final date
+    - Any of the dates does not fulfil the format "YYYY-MM-DD"
+    - The final date is after the current date

 ##### Example